jka6502/babelise/README.md

 browsers!

-Of course, all the hard work has been achieved by the authors of the aforementioned projects - babelise just makes it a teensy bit easier to use.
+Of course, all the hard work has been achieved by the authors of the aforementioned projects - babelise just makes it that teensy bit easier to use.

 ## Usage